Publications / NHTSA Docket Submissions

 View →

-This comment supplements and extends our various earlier comments and submissions in support of amendment to upgrade and strengthen the requirements of FMVSS 216, Roof Crush Resistance in response to the National Highway Traffic Safety Administration’s notice.
-Attachments: (1) A Reiteration of Basic Principles of Rollover Occupant Protection, (2) Alternate Approaches to Rollover Occupant Protection, The Dismal History of Voluntary Industry Behavior, (3) Regulatory Impact Assessment: Roof Strength and Ejection Benefits and Costs, Ford cost and design memos for Compliance with NHSB’s 1970 two sided NPRM, (4) Xprts, LLC’s Two Sided Quasi-static Roof Strength Compliance Test Fixture, (5) Summary of Tests Conducted on the Jordan Rollover System, (6) Repeatable Dynamic Rollover Test Fixture (ASME), (7) FEA of Vehicle Roof Intrusion Velocity in Rollovers, (8) Example Papers on Roof Strength, (9) Composite Glazing and Ejection, Ford Motor Company Press Release, (10) TRW Automotive Sees Rising Interest in Rollover and Side Impact Protection, (11) Volvo XC-90 Brochure, (12) List of Discovery and Brief Summary
+This comment supplements and extends our various earlier comments and submissions in support of amendment to upgrade and strengthen the requirements of FMVSS 216, Roof Crush Resistance in response to the NHTSA's notice.
+Attachments: (1) A Reiteration of Basic Principles of Rollover Occupant Protection, (2) Alternate Approaches to Rollover Occupant Protection, The Dismal History of Voluntary Industry Behavior, (3) Regulatory Impact Assessment: Roof Strength and Ejection Benefits and Costs, Ford cost and design memos for Compliance with NHSB’s 1970 two sided NPRM, (4) Xprts, LLC’s Two Sided Quasi-static Roof Strength Compliance Test Fixture, (5) Summary of Tests Conducted on the JRS, (6) Repeatable Dynamic Rollover Test Fixture (ASME), (7) FEA of Vehicle Roof Intrusion Velocity in Rollovers, (8) Example Papers on Roof Strength, (9) Composite Glazing and Ejection, Ford Motor Company Press Release, (10) TRW Automotive Sees Rising Interest in Rollover and Side Impact Protection, (11) Volvo XC-90 Brochure, (12) List of Discovery and Brief Summary

 View →